arblitroshani/SEproj/README.md

 ## Motivation

 The motivation for coming up with this idea, was the lack of such a product in the market.
-There is a very small set of softwares who put emphasis in the customer experience, in things like appointment request facilitations, doctor communications and giving access to personal medical files.
+There is a very small set of software who put emphasis in customer experience, appointment request facilitations, doctor communications and those who give access to personal medical files.

 ## Features